andrew/ultimate-awesome/README.md

 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.
 - [awesome-design](https://github.com/troyericg/awesome-design) - An ever-growing/changing collection of tools, resources, tutorials, guidelines and examples. .
 - [Awesome-Partial-Graph-Machine-Learning](https://github.com/WxTu/Awesome-Partial-Graph-Machine-Learning) - A curated list for awesome partial graph machine learning resources.
+- [awesome-rclone](https://github.com/awesome-rclone/awesome-rclone) - The awesome list for everything rclone.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
-- [awesome-homography-estimation-and-image-alignment](https://github.com/DoongLi/awesome-homography-estimation-and-image-alignment) - This repo contains a curative list of homography estimation, image alignment and related application.
 - [awesome-finance-ai-papers](https://github.com/junhua/awesome-finance-ai-papers) - A collection and review of top CS conference papers in AI for Finance.
 - [awesome-myanmar-unicode](https://github.com/khzaw/awesome-myanmar-unicode) - :sparkles: A curated list of resources for Myanmar Unicode.
 - [awesome-reticulum](https://github.com/lorien/awesome-reticulum) - A curated list of projects related to Reticulum Network.